History of Sarn Park services

 New Services

-With the slip road running horizontally through the middle of the site, the redevelopment saw the amenity building and car park moved from the south side to the north side.
-This was to allow the old building to remain open while work took place.
+With the slip road running horizontally through the middle of the site, the redevelopment saw the amenity building and car park moved from the south side of this, to the north side.
+This was to allow the old building to remain open while the work took place.

 The new, square building, has a large zig-zag roof stretching well over the front of the building to create a small terrace.
 A Starbucks cafe with WHSmith behind it are on the left of the concourse, with Burger King on the right.
 The public toilets, game arcade and deliveries area is on the back wall.

-Space has been left for a concession in the lobby, possibly Top Gift, and another in place of the picnic area if necessary.
+Space has been left for a concession in the lobby, and another in place of the picnic area if necessary.

 As the site is on a down-hill, the front of the building is well above the car park, with steps leading up to it.
 A Starbucks drive thru is included with a single window at the back.

-As part of the works, a new Shell garage will gain a small Waitrose-branded retail store.
+As part of the works, a rebuilt Shell garage gained a small Waitrose-branded retail store.

 Although the swapped parking areas both offer more spaces than they used to, much of their alignment remains the same, with kerbstones being recycled.